I Have Been Admitted

 The F-1 student visa requires you to enroll as a full-time student each semester.
 International graduate students must take a minimum of 9 units per semester to meet the immigration requirements of the F-1 visa.
 Courses in Extended Studies or Open University do not count toward full-time status.

 Please contact your department of study for assistance in selecting your classes.
-You should consult the Graduate Bulletin for a full listing of classes required by your program of study.
+You should consult the University Catalog for a full listing of classes required by your program of study.
 You can begin planning your classes by visiting the Class Schedule website to determine which classes are being offered.

 Listed below are additional steps you need to complete before arriving to San Diego.